About Our Studio

 This class is perfect for those that are new to yoga or have limited experience.
-Each yoga posture will be cued from the ground up, focusing on foundation and proper alignment, in addition to developing that body/breath connection.
+Each yoga posture will be cued from the ground up, focusing on foundation and proper alignment, in addition to developing body/breath connection.
 More importantly, this class will be fun!
 A smile and willing spirit is all that’s needed here!
-Please bring a mat (The Barn has extra mats if you don't have your own) and water and remember to wear clothing that you will feel comfortable moving in.Attend A Class
+Please bring a mat, water, and remember to wear clothing that you will feel comfortable moving in.Attend A Class

 Sunday Sunset Yoga

 Join us as we connect our breath and movement and flow together in the dimly lit barn.
 This is an intermediate level, vinyasa yoga that is heated to approximately 78 degrees.
 We hope you enjoy inspiring music and a "real" shavasana (4-5 minutes).
 You are welcome to stay after class as we enjoy refreshments and great conversation downstairs.
 We think this is the perfect way to end a weekend and begin a new week!Attend A Class